えいたんごクイズ

 覚え方のコツ Memory Tip

 Learn it as a fixed pattern: `quarrel with + person`.
 The `with` tells you who the argument is with.
-Compared with `fight`, it stays closer to angry words, and compared with `argue`, it often feels more emotional and personal.
+Compared with `fight`, this stays closer to angry words, and compared with `argue`, it often feels more emotional and personal.

 例文